Sorry, you need to enable JavaScript to visit this website.

 When registering please check that your name, email address, date of birth and national insurance number are all entered correctly.
 You will need to verify these to access your result and feedback report after the exam.
 Any errors in inputting these will result in a delay to receiving your result.
 If your email address is incorrect, you will not receive details of how to access your exam.

 You will receive an email confirming your registration which should arrive within 24 hours of registering.
 If you do not receive this, please check your junk mail and then inform your force exams contact.
-They will be able to check that your registration has been completed correctly and resolve any issues for you to prevent delays later on.
+They can check that your registration has been completed correctly and resolve any issues for you to prevent delays later on.

 Please ensure that you keep your confirmation of registration email in case there are any issues later on with your registration.
 Do not register more than once.
 If you have any concerns about your registration please contact your force exams contact.